-When I first moved to the West Village as a twenty-something, I would food shop in the very early mornings for a date that night.
+When I first moved to New York’s West Village as a twenty-something, I would food shop in the very early mornings for a date that night.
 I didn’t have the money to eat out, so I cooked in the hopes of impressing my guest.

-On those days marked by the ambivalences driven by calamity, homelessness, the deep divisions in economic status, and bouts of weather that make one feel more rhinoceros than human, all of us have thought about quitting the Big Apple.
+On New York days marked by ambivalence, calamity, homelessness, deep differences in economic status, and bouts of weather that make one feel more rhinoceros than human, all of us have thought about quitting The Big Apple.
 Invariably, though, that “magic” day would arrive when your car is waiting for you at the parking garage just as you stroll up and you chase the deep, beautiful rivulets of early sun that crease through the buildings from the east as you fly uptown.
-The bank manager greets you by name and facilitates your deposits, and pretty girls in swingy dresses bounce with life and limitless expectations on the way to the subway.
+The bank manager greets you by name and facilitates your deposits, and pretty women in swingy dresses bounce with life and limitless expectations on the way to the subway.
 FedEx has already delivered the checks you had been awaiting, and your freshly ironed shirts are hanging in the closet when you arrive home.
 Everything in the world is going your way, and you ask yourself rhetorically, “Where else on Earth could I feel like this?”

 When the day came that it all stopped mattering, no one was more shocked than me.
 For those first few years in Los Angeles, I ached for New York.
 Random conversations with other New York refugees left me so empty that I stopped even mentioning my origins.
 Out of sight, alas, out of mind.

-Last of the Gladiators, A Son’s Memoir of Love, Redemption and the Mob, will be available from Bancroft Press in hard cover by spring, 2019.
+Last of the Gladiators, A Son’s Memoir of Love, Redemption and the Mob, will be available from Bancroft Press in hard cover on September 10, 2019.